Have You Ever?: Music video

 A scene of the music video showing Brandy dressed in a man's suit.

 An accompanying music video was filmed by director Kevin Bray who in Los Angeles, California during the week of October 31, 1998.
-In the clip, Norwood looks after her best friend's empty house, waiting for his return while she watches videos of the two of them in the bedroom.
-In the first sequences of the video, Norwood drives into the driveway to the house and remains in the car as she gives up before the song's first verses.
-In other scenes, a video plays that sees Norwood hanging out with her love interest.
+In the clip, Brandy looks after her best friend's empty house, waiting for his return while she watches videos of the two of them in the bedroom.
+In the first sequences of the video, Brandy drives into the driveway to the house and remains in the car as she gives up before the song's first verses.
+In other scenes, a video plays that sees Brandy hanging out with her love interest.
 The sequences alternate between scenes showing her in front of a pool, wearing the man's jacket.
-Norwood sits in his living room, walks around his closet, and dresses in his suit.
+Brandy sits in his living room, walks around his closet, and dresses in his suit.
 Towards the end of the video, she sings to the man from a TV screen and performs the climax of the song in different clothes and in different places in the house.

 The music video became a success on America's largest music video channels.
 The video was sent to MTV and VH1 on October 10, 1998, and to BET the following week.
 The visual entered at number 21 on BET's Video Top List that was released towards the weekend of October 24, 1998.
 The following week, "Have You Ever?" also on MTV in place 13.
 It reached the top ten on the list in early November 1998.
 On December 5, 1998, the video reached the third place on the list, which became its top position.
 "Have You Ever?" finally reached number four on BET's list on December 19, 1998, and number 14 on VH1's list on May 1, 1999.
 At the MTV Video Music Awards, held September 9, 1999, at the Metropolitan Opera House in New York, the song nominated in the category of Best R&B Video.
 However, it lost the award to Lauryn Hill's Doo Wop (That Thing).